NBA Rumors: Los Angeles Lakers Not Including Brandon Ingram In Trade Discussions

 If the Lakers were to be able to swing a deal for Leonard that doesn’t include Ingram, it would be huge for the future.
 Ingram would give the Lakers a true No. 4 option alongside the “big three” that they want to put together.

-Reports have also surfaced the Spurs have “no interest’ in Lonzo Ball being part of the trade package for Leonard.
+Reports have also surfaced that the Spurs have “no interest’ in Lonzo Ball being part of the trade package for Leonard.
 That shouldn’t come as much of a surprise, as the Spurs’ organization would not deal well with the antics that come with LaVar Ball.

 Los Angeles will likely need to include Ingram in any trade package that the Spurs will seriously consider.
 It has been rumored that San Antonio wants both Ingram and Kyle Kuzma for Leonard.
-That might be tough for the Lakers to do, but getting Leonard would be the first step towards convincing James and George to take their talents to Los Angeles.
+That might be tough for the Lakers to do, but getting Leonard would be the first step toward convincing James and George to take their talents to Los Angeles.

 Expect to hear more about the trade discussions in the near future.
 San Antonio and Los Angeles are both interested in getting something done and it wouldn’t be shocking to see the Lakers begin considering adding Ingram to the discussions.